The Things No One Tells You About The Digital Nomad Lifestyle

 If I had to pick one word to summarize this phase of life (leaving convention behind and trying something alternative), it would be: growth.

-Just the fact that you’re thinking about pursuing the digital nomad lifestyle shows growth.
+Just the fact that you’re thinking about pursuing the nomadic lifestyle shows growth.

 Pursuing and executing that lifestyle will change every cell in your body (at least, it’ll feel that way).